 There is a difference between other people’s preferences and our self-worth

 I start by explaining that I am a huge fan of chocolate cake.
-My preference is anything with a name resembling “death by chocolate.”
-While I am a dessert fan in general, nothing makes me happier than chocolate.
+My preference is anything with a name resembling “Death by Chocolate.”
+While I am a dessert fan, nothing makes me happier than chocolate.

 So what exactly do my cake preferences have to do with anything here?